-Table 25.1 Compliance of the project against objects of EPBC Act Objects Evaluation To provide for the protection of the environment, especially those aspects of the environment that are matters of national environmental significance.
+Objects Evaluation To provide for the protection of the environment, especially those aspects of the environment that are matters of national environmental significance.
 This EIS assesses the likely impacts of the project and provides mitigation measures for protection of the environment.
 The EIS specifically assesses potential impacts on, matters of national environmental significance, including listed species and ecological communities and the GBMA, and National Heritage Place (refer Chapter 23 (Matters of National Environmental Significance)).
 It also considers the impacts on the general environment from the operation of the project (refer to Section 25.2.3).
 The planning phase of the airspace and flight design process considered environmental and social constraints including the GBMA (refer to Chapter 6 (Project development and alternatives)).
 To promote ecologically sustainable development through the conservation and ecologically sustainable use of natural resources.
-Ecologically sustainable development is considered in Section 25.5.
+Ecologically sustainable development (ESD) is considered in Section 25.5.
 To promote the conservation of biodiversity.
 The potential impacts of the project on biodiversity are assessed in detail in Chapter 16 (Biodiversity) and protection measures to avoid, mitigate and offset potential impacts on biodiversity have been developed (see Chapter 24 (Mitigation and management)).
-To promote a co-operative approach to the protection and management of the environment involving governments, the The airspace and flight path design process has involved consultation with key stakeholders including Forum on Western Sydney Airport, and community and First Nations knowledge holders have been engaged with during the preparation of the Draft EIS. community, land-holders and indigenous peoples.
-Consultation with key stakeholders and the community will continue alongside and following the exhibition of the Draft EIS and will inform the finalisation of the detailed flight paths (refer Chapter 9 (Community and stakeholder engagement).
+To promote a co-operative approach to the protection and management of the environment involving governments, the community, The airspace and flight path design process has involved consultation with key stakeholders including Forum on Western Sydney Airport, and community and First Nations knowledge holders have been engaged with during the preparation of the EIS.
+Consultation with key stakeholders and the community following the exhibition of the land-holders and indigenous peoples.
+EIS informed the finalisation of the detailed flight paths (refer Chapter 9 (Community and stakeholder engagement).
 To assist in the co-operative implementation of Australia's international environmental responsibilities.
 The airspace and flight path design process included consideration of approaches to minimise impacts on areas.
-The planning phase of the airspace and flight design process considered environmental and social constraints including consideration of the potential impacts to the GBMA and Australia's obligations under the World Heritage Convention to protect this World Heritage Property, its Outstanding Universal Values and its integrity).
-The preparation of this Draft EIS (and the supporting technical paper addressing potential impacts on the GBMA, is considered to be consistent with the guidance on integrating natural World Heritage sites into environmental assessments as outlined in the Guidance and Toolkit for impact assessments in a World Heritage Context (UNESCO, 2022a) and the preceding IUCN Advice Note (IUCN, 2013) (which is a requirement of the EIS Guidelines).
+The planning phase of the airspace and flight design process considered environmental and social constraints including consideration of the potential impacts to the GBMA and Australia's obligations under the World Heritage Convention to protect this World Heritage Property, its Outstanding Universal Value and its integrity.
+The preparation of this EIS (and the supporting technical paper addressing potential impacts on the GBMA - Technical paper 14), is considered to be consistent with the guidance on integrating natural World Heritage sites into environmental assessments as outlined in the Guidance and Toolkit for impact assessments in a World Heritage Context (UNESCO, 2022a) and the preceding IUCN Advice Note (IUCN, 2013) (which is a requirement of the EIS Guidelines).
 The project has adopted the ICAO Balanced Approach to Aircraft Noise Management for the safety of international civil aviation.
 This includes minimising the adverse environmental effects of civil aviation activities, including aircraft noise.